What is plasma skin regeneration?

-- During the healing phase and for several months after treatment, it is recommended that the treatment area be protected using a moisturising sunblock with an SPF of at least 50+.
+- During the healing phase and for several months after treatment, it is recommended that the treatment area is protected using a moisturising sunblock with an SPF of at least 50+.
 Protective clothing and wide-brimmed hats should also be used.

-- Usually results are immediate and progressive.
+- Usually, results are immediate and progressive.
 Clinical studies show that improvement progression continues for at least one year after treatment.

 What are the side effects and complications?

-Portrait appears to be very well tolerated by most patients, particularly low-energy treatments (Portrait Express™).
+Plasma skin regeneration appears to be very well tolerated by most patients, particularly low-energy treatments (Portrait Express™).
 Shaving or application of make-up can be done soon after treatment.
 In most cases, patients can return to work directly after treatments or the following day, depending upon their skin condition and treatment.

-To date no major side effects have been reported.
+To date, no major side effects have been reported.
 Some of the side effects and complications that may occur, especially after higher energy level treatments include: